Action (philosophy): Basic and non-basic

 An important distinction among actions is between basic and non-basic actions.
 This distinction is closely related to the problem of individuation since it also depends on the notion of doing one thing by or in virtue of doing another thing, like turning on a light by flipping a switch.
 In this example, the flipping of the switch is more basic than the turning-on of the light.
 But the turning-on of the light can itself constitute another action, like the action of alerting the burglar.
 It is usually held that the chain or hierarchy of actions composed this way has a fundamental level at which it stops.
 The action at this fundamental level is called a basic action: it is not done by doing something else.
 For this reason, basic actions are simple while non-basic actions are complex.

 It is often assumed that bodily movements are basic actions, like the pressing of one's finger against the trigger, while the consequences of these movements, like the firing of the gun, are non-basic actions.
 But it seems that bodily movements are themselves constituted by other events (muscle contractions) which are themselves constituted by other events (chemical processes).
 However, it appears that these more basic events are not actions since they are not under our direct volitional control.
-One way to solve these complications is to hold that basic actions correspond to the most simple commands we can follow.
-This position excludes most forms of muscle contractions and chemical processes from the list of basic actions since we usually cannot follow the corresponding commands directly.
+One way to solve these complications is to hold that basic actions correspond to the most simple commands that can be followed.
+This position excludes most forms of muscle contractions and chemical processes from the list of basic actions since people usually cannot follow the corresponding commands directly.
 What counts as a basic action, according to this view, depends on the agent's skills.
 So contracting a given muscle is a basic action for an agent who has learned to do so.
 For something to be a basic action it is not just important what the agent can do but what the agent actually does.
 So raising one's right hand may only count as a basic action if it is done directly through the right hand.
 If the agent uses her left hand to lift the right hand then the raising of the right hand is not a basic action anymore.

 A contrasting view identifies basic actions not with bodily movements but with mental volitions.
 One motivation for this position is that volitions are the most direct element in the chain of agency: they cannot fail, unlike bodily actions, whose success is initially uncertain.
 One argument against this position is that it may lead to a vicious regress if it is paired with the assumption that an earlier volition is needed in order for the first volition to constitute an action.
 This is why volitionists often hold that volitions cause actions or are parts of actions but are not full actions themselves.